Equilateral triangle: Polytopes

-Notably, the equilateral triangle tiles the Euclidean plane with six triangles meeting at a vertex; the dual of this tessellation is the hexagonal tiling.
-Truncated hexagonal tiling, rhombitrihexagonal tiling, trihexagonal tiling, snub square tiling, and snub hexagonal tiling are all semi-regular tessellations constructed with equilateral triangles.
-Other two-dimensional objects built from equilateral triangles include the Sierpiński triangle (a fractal shape constructed from an equilateral triangle by subdividing recursively into smaller equilateral triangles) and Reuleaux triangle (a curved triangle with constant width, constructed from an equilateral triangle by rounding each of its sides).

-The regular octahedron is a deltahedron, as well as a member of the family of antiprisms.
+The regular octahedron is a deltahedron with eight equilateral triangular faces.
+It is also a member of the family of antiprisms, where six equilateral triangles are treated as a band, and the remaining as the antiprismatic bases.

-Equilateral triangles may also form a polyhedron in three dimensions.
+Equilateral triangles may also form a three-dimensional polytope, called a polyhedron.
 A polyhedron whose faces are all equilateral triangles is called a deltahedron.
-There are eight strictly convex deltahedra: three of the five Platonic solids (regular tetrahedron, regular octahedron, and regular icosahedron) and five of the 92 Johnson solids (triangular bipyramid, pentagonal bipyramid, snub disphenoid, triaugmented triangular prism, and gyroelongated square bipyramid).
-More generally, all Johnson solids have equilateral triangles among their faces, though most also have other regular polygons.
+A deltahedron can be either convex or non-convex; a convex polyhedron is made of the intersection of planar polygonal faces.
+In the case of non-convex, there are infinitely many.
+However, in the case of convex, there are eight deltahedra: regular tetrahedron, regular octahedron, regular icosahedron, triangular bipyramid, pentagonal bipyramid, snub disphenoid, triaugmented triangular prism, and gyroelongated square bipyramid).
+The last five solids are part of Johnson solids, convex polyhedra made of regular polygonal faces, and all Johnson solids have equilateral triangles among their faces, though most also have other regular polygons.
 The antiprisms are a family of polyhedra incorporating a band of alternating triangles.
 When the antiprism is uniform, its bases are regular and all triangular faces are equilateral.

-As a generalization, the equilateral triangle belongs to the infinite family of $n$-simplexes, with $n = 2$.
+As a generalization, the equilateral triangle and any other types of a triangle belong to the infinite family of $n$-simplexes, with $n = 2$.